-Glasgow is a vibrant and compact city with plenty to offer delegates outside of conference sessions.
-The city has a range of cultural attractions including many museums and art galleries offering free entry, such as the stunning Kelvingrove Art Gallery and Museum and the award-winning Riverside Museum.
-Visitors can explore the works of artist and architect Charles Rennie Mackintosh, walk the city centre Art Mural Trail or take a stroll through one of the many parks and green spaces.
+Glasgow is a vibrant and compact city with plenty to offer to delegates outside of conference sessions.
+The city has a range of cultural attractions, including many museums and art galleries offering free entry, such as the stunning Kelvingrove Art Gallery and Museum and the award-winning Riverside Museum.
+Visitors can explore the works of artist and architect Charles Rennie Mackintosh, walk the city centre Art Mural Trail, or take a stroll through one of the many parks and green spaces.

-Delegates can look forward to a warm welcome in a city voted ‘world’s friendliest city’ by Rough Guides.
+Delegates can look forward to a warm welcome in a city voted ‘the world’s friendliest city’ by Rough Guides.
 If you’re extending your stay, Glasgow has excellent travel connections for exploring Scotland and an exciting selection of year-round tours leaving daily for the Scottish Highlands.

 Plan your trip at: www.peoplemakeglasgow.com